WoodwellRisk/CRisk/surge/README.md

 **1. Making a grid**

 `make_grid.py`: Creates a rectangular ROMS grid file from the top corner points.
 Top corners are defined using -c1 and -c2 (c1 = left, c2 = right) and the vertical length of the domain (-cdist) in degrees.
 Grid is generated using PyROMS package and Gridgen.
 Resolution will be approximated as best as possible, but will not be constant throughout the domain.
 You can specify the approximate resolution in km using the `-r` argument. `-b` is the path of the bathymetry geotiff file to use (from ETOPO or GEBCO) and is specified relative to the project directory (by default it will just look for `projects/<name>/bathy.tiff`.
 Make sure the data in the bathymetry file completely contains the entire grid you are making.
+You can download appropriate bathymetry from (GEBCO2023)[https://download.gebco.net/].

 For example:

 ```
-python make_grid.py -proj woods_hole  -res 10 -c1 -80 37 -c2 -70.8 43.8 -b bathy.tiff -cdist 10 -hmax 5
+python make_grid.py woods_hole  -res 10 -c1 -80 37 -c2 -70.8 43.8 -b bathy.tiff -cdist 10 -hmax 5
 ```

 This will have created a new grid file `roms_grd.nc` in `projects/woods_hole` that has top left corner at (80W, 37N), top right corner at (70.8W, 43.8N), extends ~10 degrees perpendicularly from those corners, has resolution of ~10km and can flood land up to 5m elevation.
 You can quickly plot this file using:

 ```
-python plot_grid.py -proj woods_hole
+python plot_grid.py woods_hole
 ```

-Which creates `roms_grd.png` in `projects/woods_hole`:
+Which creates `roms_grd.png` in `woods_hole/`.

 **2. Running a synthetic ensemble**

 Once you have generated a grid file, you can run an ensemble of simulations with synthetic tropical cyclone using `run_synthetic_ensemble.py`.
 This will extract all storm that pass within some distance of a point (default 2 degrees), run an individual simulation for each (across multiple cores) and save the maximum surge envelope of point time series for each.
+To use this script, you will need a STORM track file, which is just a text file containing 1000 years.
+To run more than 1000 years, concatenate the STORM files into a single file.

-For example:
+For our woods hole example:

 ```
-python -proj new_york -ntilei 4 -ntilej 4 -lon -74.03 -lat 40.58 -nyears 1000 -tracks IBTRACS -basin NA
+python woods_hole -ntilei 4 -ntilej 4 -lon -74.03 -lat 40.58 -nyears 1000 -tracks IBTRACS -basin NA
 ```

 This command will run 1000 years of STORM synthetic tracks through the model.
 It will only run tracks that approach within 2 degrees of (74.03W, 40.58N).
 The simulations will be split across 16 cores (4x4).
 By default, the script will look in the directory `../../data/STORM` for track text files (the path is relative to `projects/new_york`).

-**3. Other scripts**
+**3. Running a validation with real storms**